OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~

-Molecular interactions are turned off during an alchemical path with a discrete set of lambda windows.
+Molecular interactions are turned off during an alchemical path using a discrete set of lambda windows.
 The electrostatic interactions are turned off first, followed by the decoupling of the van-der-Waals interactions.
 A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.

 Simulation details
 ~~~~~~~~~~~~~~~~~~
-The protocol applies a LangevinMiddleIntegrator which uses Langevin dynamics, with the LFMiddle discretization (J. Phys.
-Chem.
-A 2019, 123, 28, 6056-6079).
+The protocol applies a LangevinMiddleIntegrator which uses Langevin dynamics, with the LFMiddle discretization [1]_.
 Before running the production MD simulation in the NPT ensemble, the protocol performs a minimization of the system, followed by an equilibration in the NPT ensemble.
 A MonteCarloBarostat is used in the NPT ensemble to maintain constant pressure.

 Getting the free energy estimate